Configure properties

 Select the property type you want.

-The legacy content types are not available in CMS 13.
-Use the primary content types; legacy content types are removed in a future release.
+Legacy content types are not available in CMS 13.
+Use the primary content types.
+Legacy content types will be removed in a future release.

 Change the type in the Configure Property panel.